Simon-48/A-semantic-Measure-of-Online-Review-Helpfulness-using-AI/README.md

       Stratified by the target variable to preserve class distribution

-  2. Class Balancing Strategy:
+  2. Class Balancing Strategy on Trainset:

       Identify the majority class (Zero Inputs)

-      Separate the minority classes and group them to ensure each group has ≥ 300 samples
+      Separate the minority classes and group them through clustering, and ensure each group has ≥ 300 samples for effective training

       Use CTGAN (Conditional Tabular GAN) to generate synthetic samples for each group